1. Home

 Explore our comprehensive FAQs to find answers to your questions about Ionic Law.

-The most common IP offences relate to counterfeit goods (s92 Trade Mark Act 1994) and unauthorised distribution of copyrighted works (s107 Copyright, Designs and Patents Act 1988).
-There are also common law offences which can relate to IP, such as conspiracy to defraud.
-Any of these can be the subject of a private prosecution.
+The most common IP offences involve counterfeit goods under s92 of the Trade Marks Act 1994 and the unauthorised distribution of copyrighted works under s107 of the Copyright, Designs and Patents Act 1988.
+There are also common law offences, such as conspiracy to defraud, which can relate to intellectual property.
+Any of these matters can be pursued through IP private prosecutions, and our experienced intellectual property law firm can guide you through the process from start to finish.

 Prosecuting those who have infringed your IP rights has several benefits.
 First, should the defendant be found guilty, they can face an unlimited fine along with a potential custodial sentence.
 It is also possible for the defendant’s assets to be confiscated under the Proceeds of Crime Act 2002.
 As IP crimes are considered ‘lifestyle’ offences, there is a presumption that all of the defendant’s income for the last six years is the result of criminal activity and is therefore able to be confiscated unless the defendant can show otherwise.
 Securing successful convictions for IP-related offences therefore also has a deterrent effect, particularly where it is known that a particular brand is active in enforcing its rights.